learnk8s/learnk8s.io/src/custom-authentication/content.md

 Since you will install Kubernetes with kubeadm, the first step is to install kubeadm on the instance.

-To do so, you first have to register the Kubernetes APT package repository that hosts the kubeadm package:
+To do so, you first have to register the Kubernetes package repository that hosts the kubeadm package:

 ```terminal|command=1,2,3,4|title=bash
 apt-get update